Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_assignment.md

     ![series](imgs/series_pic.png)

     Write a script that prints the element in the series as determined by input from the user. e.g. If the user inputs the number `3`, your script should print `15`.
 You're welcome to check the math!

+### Extra Credit

+Try to break your scripts by passing them something other than a number.
+Make your scripts robust to poorly formatted input.
+Hint: Look at the [isinstance()](https://docs.python.org/2/library/functions.html#isinstance) function.
+How can we use this and conditionals to guarentee only good input, ints, will be processed.
+If the input ends up being bad, print a message notifying the user.